scionproto/scion/doc/BeaconExtensions.md

 ingress and egress interfaces refer to the way these interfaces would be encoded in the PCB during the beaconing process, therefore the lower interface is always labelled as the egress interface, even when it is in the up segment and would thus technically be the interface on which traffic enters the AS.

-However, in the situation where either a shortcut or a peering path is used, merely storing the latency from the ingress to the egress interface will be insufficient.
+In the situation where either a shortcut or a peering path is used, merely storing the latency from the ingress to the egress interface will be insufficient.
 This is because the interface on which traffic will leave the AS as it travels along the path will no longer be the ingress interface encoded in the PCB that was used to construct the up segment, but rather either the egress interface stored in a different PCB (in the case of a shortcut connection) or a peering interface (in the case of a peering conncetion).
-Therefore, it is necessary that latencies (resp. other metrics) be known for the paths from the egress interface to such a non-ingress interface also (see figures below).
+Therefore, it is necessary that latencies (or other metrics when looking at a different property) be known for the paths from the egress interface to such a non-ingress interface also (see figures below).

 ![Shortcut Path](fig/shortcut_path.png)
 ![Peering Path](fig/peering_path.png)